catalinestoica/lab/README.md

 ### Requirements

 - make a new package called exercise4 inside your current lab package
-- make the Controller class be implemented as a [Singleton](http://radumiron.net/doku.php?id=java1:proiectare:dp:singelton)
+- make the Controller class from #exercise-4 be implemented as a [Singleton](http://radumiron.net/doku.php?id=java1:proiectare:dp:singelton)
 - `Very important to not alter Exercise 3, for that here add all that classes again`